 The minutes of a Club committee meeting on 2nd February 1892 state: “With regard to the presentation prizes for children at Balerno School it was remitted to David B. Fairbairn to intimate that the Club shall give two prizes of the value of 10/- ( £ 0.50 ) to be competed for this year”…and so began one of the Balerno Burns Club’s great traditions, the annual school competitions at what was later to be renamed Dean Park Primary School, Balerno.

-Balerno School (built c.1836) later to become the annexe of Dean Park Primary School
+Balerno School (opened 1878) later to become the annexe of Dean Park Primary School

 Messrs David B. Fairbairn, Thomas Horsburgh and George Y. Robertson were appointed adjudicators.”
-Over 120 years later, the Club still provides adjudicators at all the annual contests, and any Club member lucky enough to have been a judge, will appreciate the time and effort the children and the school staff have put in to this over the years.
+Almost 130 years later, the Club still provides adjudicators at the annual contests, and any Club member lucky enough to have been a judge, will appreciate the time and effort the children and the school staff have put in to this over the years.

 In July 1893, the first record of a School Competition was made when the Club Secretary wrote: “As had been arranged, the Competition for four copies of the poet’s works by the children attending Balerno School was held in the schoolroom this afternoon when the prizes were awarded to the following successful competitors :